by Geordy Murphy MA CCC

 Do I need to say anymore?

-The difficulty it presents is far reaching as I attempt at connecting with others from a social distancing model and with the presence of fear, anxiety and isolation as indicators that you are “doing it for the greater good.”
+The difficulty it presents is far-reaching as I attempt at connecting with others from a social distancing model and with the presence of fear, anxiety, and isolation as indicators that you are “doing it for the greater good.”

 I am not against being cautious and the reality that Covid-19 is a terrible and threatening disease; however, I think there are also some important considerations when we choose to focus on one threat and neglect all the others.

-When we focus most of our energy on combating one threat, we leave ourselves vulnerable to the others.
+When we focus most of our energy on combating one threat, we leave ourselves vulnerable to others.

 Let me explain a few things that I have noticed in the course of the few months I have been struggling.

-Yesterday I decided to get a haircut for the first time in a while because I was complying to social distancing, nobody was allowed to get a haircut, and if my wife cut my hair, I may have chosen to self-isolate even more than now.
+Yesterday I decided to get a haircut for the first time in a while because I was complying with social distancing, nobody was allowed to get a haircut, and if my wife cut my hair, I may have chosen to self-isolate even more than now.

 The Wealthy Barber or the Discouraged Barber?